-Annual income payment date on or before (for Funds issuing income Shares) Interim income payment date on or before (for Funds issuing income Shares) 31 August (normally by 30 June) 31 December
+Interim income payment date on or before (for Funds issuing income Shares)

+31 December

 For Funds in which accumulation Shares are issued, income will become part of the capital property of the Fund and will be reflected in the price of each such accumulation Share as at the end of the relevant accounting period.
 For Funds in which accumulation Shares only are issued, income is allocated only once a year, on the annual accounting date.